Dipole Antennas: Dual Band 2.4GHz & 5GHz

 Adding 5GHz connectivity means that your WiFi network can use the versions of WiFi that use this frequency for higher speeds and performance, while still harnessing the coverage (with penetration through walls) that is delivered by the 2.4 GHz frequency band.
 Dual-band WiFi routers can automatically switch between frequency bands and channels to continually provide optimal performance.
 The antennas that are supplied with dual-band routers typically have an antenna gain of less than 5 dBi.
 Purchasing an external dual-band antenna with higher gain (between 5 and 9 dBi) is a cost-effective method of improving signal quality and coverage at both frequencies.

-A dual-band antenna can be used to support all the leading versions of WiFi
+Dual-band antennas can be used to support all the leading versions of WiFi

 There are 6 versions of the Institute of Electrical and Electronics Engineers (IEEE) 802.11 protocol that specifies WiFi networking.
 Of these, three versions use dual-frequency networking and can use a dual-band WiFi antenna: